-Table 5.3 compares Pharaoh and the Treelet system at different phrase sizes.
-The wide gap at smaller phrase sizes is particularly striking.
-It appears that while Pharaoh depends heavily on long phrases to encapsulate reordering, our dependency tree-based ordering model enables credible performance even with short phrases/treelets.
-Our treelet system with two-word treelets outperforms Pharaoh with six-word phrases.
+Table 5.2 compares Pharaoh and the Treelet system at different phrase sizes.
+While all the differences are statistically significant at the 99% confidence level, the wide gap at smaller phrase sizes is particularly striking.
+We infer that whereas Pharaoh depends heavily on long phrases to encapsulate reordering, our dependency treeordering model enables credible performance even with single-word 'phrases'.
+We conjecture that in a language pair with large-scale ordering differences, such as English-Japanese, even long phrases are unlikely to capture the necessary reorderings, whereas our tree-based ordering model may prove more robust.

-English→F rench, 100K English→Japanese, 100K English→Japanese, 500K

-Max size Treelet BLEU Pharaoh BLEU Treelet BLEU Pharaoh BLEU Treelet BLEU Pharaoh BLEU
+Max. size Treelet BLEU Pharaoh BLEU

-1 37.50 23.18 22.36 12.75 26.95 17.72
+1 37.50 23.18

-2 39.84 32.07 24.53 18.63 31.33 24.30
+2 39.84 32.07

-3 40.36 37.09 25.44 21.37 32.58 28.15
+3 40.36 37.09

-4 (default) 40.66 38.83 25.68 23.01 33.18 30.58
+4 (default) 40.66 38.83

-5 40.71 39.41 25.87 23.82 - -
+5 40.71 39.41

-6 40.74 39.72 25.92 24.43 - -
+6 40.74 39.72

-Table 5.3 Effect of maximum treelet/phrase size --- --
+Table 5.2 Effect of maximum treelet/phrase size